In Defense of the Option Trader

 I find that the preceeding is a more accurate portrayal of the successful options trader and speculator than more conventional images and definitions.

-Yes, the rookie option trader can make a lot of dumb, predictable, and frighteningly costly mistakes trading stock options.
 But just as there are professional gamblers who make real careers and incomes from playing games of supposed chance, trading stock options speculatively, for the right personality, is not only a viable choice, but the only choice.

 As in the story above, the successful options speculator, by his very nature, will favor the tactical over the strategic.
 You can be drawn to both, of course, but for the speculator, in Jungian terms, it's the Warrior archetype he embodies, not the King archetype.
 Frequently, many warriors grow into kings, but this is always an issue of individual personality, not maturity.

-There are two types of kings--those who lead their troops into battle and those who send their troops into battle.
+There are two types of kings - those who lead their troops into battle and those who send their troops into battle.
 Traders, I contend, lead their troops into battle.

 I, on the other hand, as a Leveraged Investor, prefer to send my troops into battle.